thephez/original-evolution-whitepaper/README.md

 }
 ### 4.4 Payment Objects
-The Schema also provides a 3rd type,   Payment Objects  , which are read­only abstractions of
+The Schema also provides a 3rd type,   Payment Objects  , which are read-only abstractions of
-the existing Tier­1 (payments level) blockchain data structures derived from confirmed
+the existing Tier-1 (payments level) blockchain data structures derived from confirmed
 transactions and made available as Evolution Objects, to enable applications to access these
 structures easily if required and for Objects to reference them internally: